chris-greening/greening/README.md

 greening new
 ```

-Greening will generate your project in-place and optionally push it to GitHub.
+`greening` will generate your project in-place and optionally push it to GitHub.

 ### 4. Deploy the GitHub Pages site